chandra1sekar/data-engineering/syllabus/slides.md

       - SQL -vs- NoSQL [question]

     4.4 Introduction to the Cloud
-    4.4.1  - Virtuatlization [lecture]
+    4.4.1  - Virtuatlization and Containers [lecture?]
+    4.4.1  - Infrastructure Encapsulation and Isolation [lecture?]
-    4.4.2  - Containers - what are they [lecture]
+    4.4.3  - Using Containers
-      - Virtual Machines vs Containers [skype interview]
+      - Virtual Machines and Containers [skype interview]
       - Cluster Computing